DIAGNijmegen/website-content/website-ai-for-health/content/pages/meeting.md

 The interactive meeting provides an excellent opportunity for all members to learn about the course, ongoing research projects and the AI innovations for Health(care) that are being worked on.

-The weekly meeting is held, until further notice, via Zoom every Thursday afternoon from 15:00 - 16:00 PM, and is **mandatory for all PhD candidates and MSc students**.
+The weekly meeting is held in the Skatecourt (r.
+14) of the Experience Center of the Radboudumc, every Thursday afternoon from 15:00 - 16:00 PM, and is **mandatory for all PhD candidates and MSc students**.
+The meetings can also be followed online via Zoom.
 Please join our [Meetup page](https://www.meetup.com/radboud-ai-for-health/) to receive the announcements of our weekly meetings.

 PhD candidates are expected to give an update on their project twice a year.
-MSc students are required to present their work at the beginning and end of their project.
+MSc students are required to present their work at half way and end of their project.
 The research project supervisors are expected to be present during the presentations of their MSc student.
 The attendance of research project supervisors during other meetings is optional, but highly appreciated.
 To reserve a presentation slot for a future meeting, please send an email to [aiforhealth@radboudumc.nl](mailto:aiforhealth@radboudumc.nl).

 The slides for past presentations are available by clicking on the links in the titles below.